irmoralesb/BeginningDataVisualizationWithR/Exercises/GooglePlayApps/GooglePlayApps.md

     ## [1] "Max value 6002, Min value 1"

-Let's take a quick view to the current data, sowe may seeany unexpected value
+Let's take a quick view to the current data, sowe may see any unexpected value

 ``` r
 apps_dataset %>%